pollosp/gce-idp/PITCHME.md

 ---
-# TERRAFROM GKE and KSONNET BEST FRIENDS
+# TERRAFORM GKE and KSONNET BEST FRIENDS
 ---
 ## ABOUT ME

-I'm new in the city so this is my first talk in krakow and in english I work remotely with the Flywire engeneering team in Valencia (Spain) as SRE We have been playing with Kubernetes for at leat 9 month
+* I'm new in the city so this is my first talk in krakow and in english
+* I work remotely with the Flywire engeneering team in Valencia (Spain) as SRE
+* We have been playing with Kubernetes for at leat 9 month
 ---
 ## AGENDA